Ivano Dileo, Guest Editor, Department of Political Science, University of Bari Aldo Moro and ICEDE Research Group, Italy.

 - absorption capacity, skilled human capital in less developed and peripheral regions,

-Submissions must be in English, should be no more than 15-20 pages in length (up to 5,000 - 8,000 words), and follow the submission requirements posted on the JEMI website at http://jemi.edu.pl/submission-and-policy Notifications of acceptance or rejection will be sent to authors within less than two months.
+Submissions must be in English, should be no less than 8,000 words, including figures, tables and references, and follow the submission requirements posted on the JEMI website at http://jemi.edu.pl/submission-and-policy Notifications of acceptance or rejection will be sent to authors within less than two months.

 - Armington, C. & Acs, Z.C., & (2002).
 The determinants of regional variation in new firm formation.
 Regional Studies, 36(1), 33-45.